shariq1989/cookbook/content/recipe/Thai_Red_Curry.md

 2. Add the onions and chicken and stir to coat, fry for 3-5 minutes.
 3. Add the bell peppers and zucchini and saute for 1 minute.
 4. Mix in half of the coconut milk and bring curry to a boil.
 5. Reduce the heat to simmer and add the remaining coconut milk and fish sauce, along with the mushrooms.
 Allow the mixture to cook, stirring occasionally, about 10 minutes.
 The sauce should thicken and the vegetables will reach a crisp-tenderness.
+If curry does not thicken, add 2 tbsp cold water and mix.
 6. Garnish with thai basil and serve with jasmine rice.